 Hey!
 I’m Talia and this is Workweek Lunch.

-This blog is dedicated to helping you master cooking for one so you can save time and money — even if you’re a workaholic like me.
+This blog is dedicated to helping you master a healthy cooking routine you won’t get bored of — even if you’re a workaholic like me.

 Why do I care?